-As mentioned in our article “Prepping a successful board meeting” 2 key parts of the meeting are taking minutes and circulating actions – follow this link for handy templates for these tasks.
-This work is critical to the success of the board meeting: if the actions aren’t followed through the board meeting has just been a talking shop!
+As mentioned in our article “Prepping a successful board meeting” 2 key parts of the meeting are taking minutes and circulating actions.
+Follow this link for handy templates for these tasks.
+This work is critical to the success of the board meeting. if the actions aren’t followed through, the board meeting has just been a talking shop!

-There is also a legal angle; in some circumstances the minutes can be demanded by authorities to confirm that the company has been properly run.
+There is also a legal angle.
+In some circumstances the minutes can be demanded by authorities to confirm that the company has been properly run.
 This is particularly relevant if you sell the company, if the company becomes insolvent or in the event of ‘discussions’ with HMRC.
-Bear in mind therefore that your minutes may be read by people outside your business who will not be familiar with either your company or the background.
+Bear in mind therefore that, your minutes may be read by people outside your business who will not be familiar with either your company or the background.

 Here are our 9 top tips for making sure that your board gets things done:

+- Your minutes need to capture two key things; decisions reached by the directors – and why those decisions were reached.
+This is particularly relevant to the circumstances where third parties might need to read your minutes.
+Actions agreed by the meeting – who should be completing those actions, and when those actions should be done by.
 If, in the course of the meeting, either of these aren’t clear to the person taking the minutes, seek clarity!
 This gives you a great opportunity to check that everyone understood it and also to get your minutes into shape!

 - Keep your notes clear and precise.
 Don’t write everything down, but do write enough so that people can recall the conversation and understand them later.
 Capture enough background so that the minutes can be read a few weeks later and clearly understood.

 - Write the minutes up quickly after the meeting.
 Don’t put the job off for weeks.
 It makes a huge difference if the meeting is still fresh in your mind (and everyone else’s).

 - Only record what was said in the meeting.
 Not anything else you learnt after the meeting or in subsequent discussions.